 Note:The topology type currently does not provide a difference in behavior for tracing or subnetwork management.
 The functionality is under development and will be applicable in a future release.

 At the time of configuration, the administrator of a utility network sets a subnetwork definition for each tier in a domain network.
-A subnetwork definition controls various properties for every subnetwork in the specified tier and is used when updating subnetworks.
+The subnetwork definition controls various properties for every subnetwork in the specified tier and is used when updating subnetworks.

 To learn more, see Set or modify the subnetwork definition.